m0jik/WordleSolver/README.md

 ### Attempt One

-Let's say `Coyly` is the correct word for the Wordle and the first guess you use in your active Wordle game is `Trade`.
+Let's say `coyly` is the correct word for the Wordle and the first guess you use in your active Wordle game is `trade`.

 1. When asked `Would you like to try another word`, you will input `y`.
 2. When asked to `Type your guess`, you will input `-----`.